plfa/plfa.github.io/src/plfa/part2/Inference.lagda.md

 So far in our development, type derivations for the corresponding term have been provided by fiat.
-In Chapter [Lambda]({{ site.baseurl }}/Lambda/) type derivations were given separately from the term, while in Chapter [DeBruijn]({{ site.baseurl }}/DeBruijn/) the type derivation was inherently part of the term.
+In Chapter [Lambda]({{ site.baseurl }}/Lambda/) type derivations are extrinsic to the term, while in Chapter [DeBruijn]({{ site.baseurl }}/DeBruijn/) type derivations are intrinsic to the term, but in both we have written out the type derivations in full.

 In practice, one often writes down a term with a few decorations and applies an algorithm to _infer_ the corresponding type derivation.
 Indeed, this is exactly what happens in Agda: we specify the types for top-level function declarations, and type information for everything else is inferred from what has been given.
-The style of inference used is based on a technique called _bidirectional_ type inference, which will be presented in this chapter.
+The style of inference Agda uses is based on a technique called _bidirectional_ type inference, which will be presented in this chapter.

 This chapter ties our previous developments together.
-We begin with a term with some type annotations, quite close to the raw terms of Chapter [Lambda]({{ site.baseurl }}/Lambda/), and from it we compute a term with inherent types, in the style of Chapter [DeBruijn]({{ site.baseurl }}/DeBruijn/).
+We begin with a term with some type annotations, close to the raw terms of Chapter [Lambda]({{ site.baseurl }}/Lambda/), and from it we compute an intrinsically-typed term, in the style of Chapter [DeBruijn]({{ site.baseurl }}/DeBruijn/).

 ## Introduction: Inference rules as algorithms {#algorithms}